Wilhelman/Input-Combos/docs/readme.md

 # Our approach step by step

 Since in a fight / beat em 'up genre the input combo system becomes more complex due to the time factor between events, we are going to create a combo system similar to the one that a videogame of this genre would use, although it will be ready to adapt to any other combo system in an easy way.
+We are going to use vectors and lists to store predefined combos and to organize the volatile chain of events.

 ![Example final](images/final.gif)